camvisionapp/QR-Barcode-reader-privacy-policy/README.md

 ### Information Collection and Use

+#### I guarantee to NOT collect or sell your personal information in any way.
+The app I built doesn't require any special permission to collect your personal information.

-For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information.
+For a better experience, while using our Service, I use some services that may require you to provide them with certain personally identifiable information.
 The information that I request is retained on your device and is not collected by me in any way.

 The app dose use your phone 's Camera and access your Photos to recognize QR codes and Barcodes from its.